aiza-k/Israel-Palestine/README.md

 # Palestinian - Israeli conflict deaths and US military aid

-Data analysis project of US military aid to Israel and casualties in the Israeli-Palestinian conflict on a yearly basis.
+Ongoing data analysis project of US military aid given to Israel and casualties in the Israeli-Palestinian conflict on a yearly basis.

-Analyzes deaths caused by the Israeli-Palestinian conflict between 1989-2016 and the amount of military aid the US has given to Israel from 1946-2015.
+Analyzes deaths caused by the Israeli-Palestinian conflict between 1989-2016 and the amount of military aid the US has given to Israel from 1959-2015.

 <small>Data Sources: